KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/microsoft-entra/awx-operator-authentication.md

   <link rel="canonical" href="https://docs.kuberocketci.io/docs/operator-guide/microsoft-entra/awx-operator-authentication" />
 </head>

-This guide provides instructions on how to configure Ansible AWX with OpenID Connect (OIDC) authentication using Microsoft Entra as the Identity Provider (IdP).
+Configure Ansible AWX single sign-on using Microsoft Entra as the OIDC identity provider.
+This guide covers registering the Microsoft Entra application and entering the resulting client credentials into the AWX Azure AD authentication settings — see the [Microsoft Entra OIDC overview](./oidc-authentication-overview.md) for the full list of KubeRocketCI add-ons that follow this same pattern.

-## Prerequisites
+## Prerequisites for Ansible AWX SSO with Microsoft Entra

 Before you begin, make sure the following prerequisites are met: